-This set of exercise is by far the easiest to do!
+This set of exercises is by far the easiest to do!
 All you need to do is extend your arms forward, make a fist, and draw 5 to 10 circles in the clockwise and anti-clockwise direction.
 You can also stretch each arm out, bend, and twist your wrist inward and outward, while you counter stretch with the other hand.
 Repeat these stretches every 2 to 3 hours to ease up the tension built up in the muscles and tendons of the fingers, hands, and wrists.

 Chair Pigeon Pose

 Crossing your legs and sitting for a long duration creates an imbalance in the hips and lower spine.
 You can regain the balance back by doing the Chair Pigeon pose.
 While you are seated on your chair, bring your right ankle to rest on your left thigh.
 Hold this pose for 3 to 5 breaths, ensuring that the knee and ankle of the raised leg are in a straight line as far as possible.
 To intensify things a bit, you may also bend forward and don’t forget to repeat the same pose with the other leg too.

 No Yoga session is complete without the very relaxing Savasana.
 After a hard day of work, spare a few moments to sit with your eyes closed and hands relaxed on your lap.
 The seated Savasana relaxes your mind and body and helps you absorb all the positive effects of this beautiful asana.